-Why you can’t afford to ignore the power of Pinterest…
+Why you can’t afford to ignore the power of garden ideas on Pinterest…

 I’ve carried out a one-month experiment using Pinterest to attract readers to this blog.
 The results have been astonishing – I’ve had the highest month of traffic ever since I started the blog 16 months ago.

-Yet I only had 160 followers on Pinterest (compared to thousands on Twitter).
+Yet I only had 160 followers on Pinterest, compared to thousands of followers on Twitter.